gerhardfechteler/Deep-Learning-Inference/README.md

 # Deep-Learning-Inference
-Marginal Effect based Inference in the Deep Learning Framework

 The module MLP_module implements the algorithms presented in the paper "Marginal Effect based Inference in the Deep Learning Framework", soon available on arXiv.
 The link will be added here.